Matcha.Guide

 The standout is the ceremonial matcha, prepared properly with a chasen in front of you.
 At £4.50 a bowl, it is one of the best-value premium matcha experiences in London.
 Their matcha soft serve (around £5.50) is also exceptional, intensely flavoured and not overly sweet.

-Service across all three locations has been consistently knowledgeable and unpretentious.
-If you are curious about matcha but have never had it prepared traditionally, a JENKI bar is the best place in London to start.
+Service across locations has been consistently knowledgeable and unpretentious.
+If you are curious about matcha but have never had it prepared traditionally, a JENKI bar is one of the easiest places in London to start.

 How JENKI Compares